matkoniecz/UnNetHackPlus/Dumping-grounds.md

 T-Shirt	Ever did the cha-cha with a pit viper?
 T-Shirt	Ever did the waltz with a nymph?
 T-Shirt	Ever held hands with a cockatrice?
-T-Shirt	Ever let a water demon spank you?
-T-Shirt	FREE HUGS
-T-Shirt	FREE PUG AND NEWT!
 T-Shirt	Fhtagn!
 T-Shirt	Flooring inspector.
-T-Shirt	Frankie say: Ascend
 T-Shirt	Funny message goes here
 T-Shirt	Go Team Ant!
 T-Shirt	Go team 'a'!
 T-Shirt	I <3 Dungeon of Doom
 T-Shirt	I Am Not a Pack Rat – I Am a Collector
 T-Shirt	I ascended to demi-godhood, and all I got was this lousy T-Shirt!
-T-Shirt	I beat anorexia
 T-Shirt	I couldn't afford this T-shirt so I stole it!
-T-Shirt	I do not have the amulet of yendor YET !!!
-T-Shirt	I don't like your ringtone
 T-Shirt	I got zapped with a wand of polymorph and all I became was this stupid T-shirt.
 T-Shirt	I killed the Wizard and all I got was this stupid T-shirt!
 T-Shirt	I killed the wizard of Yendor, and all i got is this stupid t-shirt.